python-control/python-control/doc/linear.rst

 changing the value of `config.defaults['control.default_dt']`.

-Functions operating on LTI systems will take into account whether a system is continous time or discrete time when carrying out operations that depend on this difference.
+Functions operating on LTI systems will take into account whether a system is continuous time or discrete time when carrying out operations that depend on this difference.
 For example, the :func:`rss` function will place all system eigenvalues within the unit circle when called using `dt` corresponding to a discrete time system::